 Although no match for the quality of Mom’s Sunday dinners, especially when we had company, our feasts at the Forum Cafeteria were clearly a treat.
 And if Mom took us to a movie afterward at the Lowe’s Midland Theater or one of the other nearby movie theaters on either side of Twelfth and Main Street, it was a perfect Saturday.

 * * *

 Memories of the Sunday dinners, the evening suppers, and the feasts at the Forum Cafeteria linger as I get up from the dining room table, leave the house on West 82nd Street once more, and return to the present.
 Memories of Mom and Dad, who were the heart of the house, linger as well, and more than anything, I wish they were still part of the present.

 I see my brothers and Sharon from time to time, and we talk on the telephone and exchange emails.
 We have families of our own now, and we have provided them with very different sets of memories.

 I hope my family—two sons and their spouses, a daughter and her spouse, two grandsons, and two granddaughter—have memories that come to mean as much to them as mine now mean to me.
 It will help if they hold onto the positives and filter out the negatives that do not endear—as I'm sure I have done.
 It's healthy, and it makes life in the present a hell of a lot more worth living.

 Copyright © 2010 Frank Zahn.
-Published in The Writings of a Curious Mind: A Collection of Essays, Memoirs, and Short Stories, Vancouver Books (Smashwords and Kindle Editions) 2017.
+Published in The Writings of a Curious Mind: A Collection of Essays, Memoirs, and Short Stories, Vancouver Books (Kindle Edition) 2017.

 Back to Top of Page